 - The feeling of a lump in your throat

 You might experience acid reflux after eating, when you lie down at night, during exercise, when you bend over or while wearing tight-fitted clothing.
 Being overweight and smoking increases your risk of acid reflux.

 Eating a big meal or drinking coffee or alcohol might trigger symptoms or make them worse.
 Untreated acid reflux can cause esophagus damage or increase your risk of esophageal cancer.

 To help diagnose acid reflux, your gastroenterologist reviews your symptoms and medical history.
 They complete an exam and may use imaging tests or endoscopy to view the inside of your digestive tract and rule out serious GI complications.

 Your acid reflux treatment plan is based on your health and the severity of your condition.
 Peak Gastroenterology Associates providers might recommend:

 Losing weight if you’re overweight can reduce acid reflux.
 Your doctor helps you develop a healthy eating and exercise plan to get excess weight off.

 Taking over-the-counter or prescription medications can help reduce acid reflux symptoms.
-Your gastroenterologist lets you know which medicine is right for you.
+Your gastroenterologist will let you know which medicine is right for you.

-If you have severe acid reflux and it occurs regularly, your provider might recommend surgery to tighten your lower esophageal sphincter and give you long-lasting symptom relief.
+If you have severe acid reflux that occurs regularly, your provider might recommend surgery to tighten your lower esophageal sphincter and give you long-lasting symptom relief.